UnlockedLabs/intro-to-web-dev-curriculum/content/terminal/reading/running-programs/_index.md

 ### npm CLI

-There is existing documentation on the npm CLI that you can view here: [npm CLI](https://docs.npmjs.com/cli/v10)
+There is existing documentation on the npm CLI that you can view here: use `npm help npm` in the terminal.

 There are also many other programs and software designed to run within the terminal or cli specifically.
 Below is a fun example.